EU AI Act Article 4: What SMBs Need in Place — Enforcement Now Active

 That means your engineering team needs different training than your sales team.
 Your finance analysts using AI for forecasting need different training than your HR team using AI for scheduling.

-Role-based, trackable, updatable training is what compliance requires.
-That is what OpenSkills provides.
+Role-based, trackable, updatable measures are what a defensible record requires.
+That is what OpenSkills supports.

 How OpenSkills Supports Article 4 Compliance